 Saksun and Mulafossur Waterfall

-No visit to the Faroe Islands is complete without seeing the Mulafossur Waterfall which we saved for last as it is only an 18-minute drive from Vagar Airport.
-The waterfall is near the village of Gásadalur and requires a little patience if you want to capture the perfect photo.
-Due to its exposed location, the winds tend to whip up the falling water into a spray, but if you time it right you can get that picture-perfect image.
+No visit to the Faroe Islands is complete without seeing the Mulafossur Waterfall.
+We saved for last as it is only an 18-minute drive from Vagar Airport.
+The waterfall is near the village of Gásadalur.
+It requires a little patience if you want to capture the perfect photo.
+Due to its exposed location, the winds tend to whip up the falling water into a spray.
+But if you time it right you can get that picture-perfect image.

-With the Faroe Islands being so far north it is, of course, possible to see the Northern Lights in all their glory, providing of course, the weather allows.
-The best place to catch the Aurora Borealis is the northern tip of Eysturoy and from Klaksvík on Borðoy.
+With the Faroe Islands being so far north it is, of course, possible to see the Northern Lights.
+Providing, of course, the weather allows.
+The best place to catch the Aurora Borealis is the northern tip of Eysturoy.
+Also from Klaksvík on Borðoy.
 Prime season for the spectacle is from September to March.
-I went in the summer thought, so nooooo chance.
+I went in the summer though, so no chance for me this time.

 Are the Faroe Islands expensive?

 I have to say that the Faroe Islands really opened my mind with their natural beauty and lack of tourists.
 Other than your airfare, hotel and rent a car, you can have a good (pretty budget) time on 100€ per day if you’re happy to travel completely independently.
 But be prepared to get lost a fair few times.
 So it’s best to travel with a friend.
 I especially liked the fact that you could just drive around and be rewarded with spectacular scenery around every bend.
 Without having to spend a penny parking your car and paying an admission fee for the view.

 The Faroe Islands are absolutely stunning and I am so glad I got to see them in all their glory.
 And before being discovered by the masses.
 If you hurry and start planning your journey now, you too can enjoy one of nature’s greatest spectacles without the crowds.